plantanapp/documentation/docs/creating-and-maintaining-a-mapping-table.md

 ### Why This Pattern Works

-* Handles **adds, changes, and deletes** in one operation
+* Maintains a **complete one-to-many mapping**
-* Keeps mapping table fully synchronized with source data
+* Handles inserts and deletes in a single operation
-* Avoids incremental drift over time
+* Avoids drift over time
-* Simplifies logic compared to per-row maintenance
+* Keeps logic simple and predictable

 * * * *